ScaryEnderman/Twitter-Bots-Tutorial/README.md

 ```
 > Write your first bots code, just edit bots.rb, which requires a bit of coding knowledge. :)

-> Twitter Bot examples for this can also be found on https://github.com/mispy/twitter_ebooks.
+> Twitter Bot examples for this can also be found on [Mispy's framework](https://github.com/mispy/twitter_ebooks)
 ```